-Kabocha, a.k.a.
-Japanese pumpkin, is a staple of Japanese cuisine.
-The squash is tempura battered and fried, slow simmered in curries, and even served in desserts.
-Kids in Japan are told to “eat up,” with their parents long recognizing its nutrition merits, including beta carotene, iron, and vitamin C. Today, cooks around the world are noticing the unique qualities of kabocha.
+In Japan, kabocha (a.k.a., Japanese pumpkin) is enjoyed in a variety of ways: tempura battered and fried, slow simmered in curries, and even served in desserts.
+Japanese children are told to “eat up,” their parents long recognizing its nutrition merits, including beta carotene, iron, and vitamin C. Today, cooks around the world have taken notice of the unique qualities of kabocha.
 It’s great for roasting and stuffing, and there is nothing like the velvety texture of pureed kabocha, perfect for soups and concoctions like gnocchi.

-We like to roast kabocha whole, which eliminates the need to cut this dense squash altogether.
-Cutting kabocha is absolutely possible – just be careful!
+We like roasting kabocha whole, which eliminates the need to cut through its dense flesh altogether.
+But cutting kabocha is absolutely possible – just be careful!
 Use a sharp knife to slice the squash in half, scoop out the pulp and seeds, and then slice into wedges.
 Like acorn and delicata squash, the skin is completely edible (and full of nutrients).
-In Japan, American-size ovens are less common, so steaming and microwaving is typical.
-In fact, steaming is great: it only requires 15 minutes of cooking time and helps to retain the flesh’s moisture.
+In Japan, American-size ovens are less common, so steaming is typical.
+This gentle cooking method is great: it only requires 15 minutes and leaves you with tender, moist results.

 How to buy and store